cschesch/spectral-heterogeneous-agents/README.md

 # Spectral Methods for Heterogeneous-Agent Models - PSE Master Thesis

 In this repository, you can find the code for the Master Thesis _"Continuous-Time Methods for Heterogeneous-Agent Models in Macroeconomics: a Spectral Approach"_, which I wrote in 2022 for the Master in Analysis and Policy in Economics at the Paris School of Economics, under the supervision of Prof. Daniel Cohen and Prof. Tobias Broer.
-You can find the thesis and the corresponding slides on this repository.
+You can find the Thesis and the accompanying slides on this repository.

 ## Abstract

 To be added.

-## Code Structure
+## Code

 There are six pieces of code, all written in Python and saved as Jupyter Notebooks:
 \begin{enumerate}